IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 checks on the exact staged candidate before broad exposure. **Production publication remains main-only.** Merging this candidate into `main` requires a separate explicit authorization; this checklist does not authorize that merge.

+The rollout has two independent publication stages:

+1. **Stage 1 — written site:** publish the complete reviewed documentation with video links fail-closed/disabled.
+Media regeneration and approval do not block this stage.
+2. **Stage 2 — videos:** after the repository text is stable, regenerate the videos on the approved workstation, review/publish them, and enable player links through the governed media configuration.

-A small controlled pilot may prove the deployment works in principle but does not replace the expert, zero-SSH novice, advanced-user, accessibility, media, or operational acceptance gates.
+A small controlled pilot may prove the Stage-1 deployment works in principle but does not replace expert, zero-SSH novice, advanced-user, accessibility, or operational acceptance.

 ## Browser-first product and identity